omeid/dictionary/personal_information.md

-# Personal Information
+# AU Personal Information

-In the context of privacy law, personal information is any information or opinion about:
+In the context of Australian privacy law, personal information is any information or opinion about:
 - an identified individual; or
 - an individual who is reasonably identifiable (from the infromation).